ThemeHackers/envy/README.md

-# ENVY - Environment Variable Path Analyzer
+# ENVY - Environment Variable Path Analyzer by ThemeHackers

 ENVY is a Python tool that helps analyze and generate environment variable-based paths and glob patterns.
 It's particularly useful for finding the most efficient way to reference files and directories using environment variables.